Q2016/Easy-Questions/README.md

 Definition of get:
 242

-Use paper for all Tree questions
+Use paper for all Tree questions: 404, 501

-404, 501

 Educational: